dk-liang/AutoScale_regression/README.md

 # AutoScale_regression
 * An officical implementation of AutoScale regression-based method, you can find localization-based method from [here](https://github.com/dkliang-hust/AutoScale_localization).
-* [AutoScale](https://arxiv.org/abs/1912.09632) leverages a simple yet effective Learning to Scale (L2S) module to cope with signiﬁcant scale variations in both localization and regression<br />
+* [AutoScale](https://arxiv.org/abs/1912.09632) leverages a simple yet effective Learning to Scale (L2S) module to cope with signiﬁcant scale variations in both localization and regression.<br />

 # Structure
 ```